-Research in the Department of Clinical Laboratory and Nutritional Sciences is incorporated in all curricula.
+Research in the Department of Biomedical and Nutritional Sciences is incorporated in all curricula.
 Both undergraduate and graduate students receive hands-on science research experience giving them the technical skills that will be valuable in the job market.

 In the Clinical Sciences option, students do research in their Directed Studies and Senior Research courses under the direction of Department faculty.
 Research may include both library and laboratory investigations.